 Talking with an Adult Who May be at Risk to Abuse

 When your safety is at risk, it is simply not an option to speak directly with the person whom you know or suspect has abused a child, particularly in situations of domestic violence.
-In such instances it’s advisable to speak with a domestic violence advocate [link to national Domestic Violence Hotline] and/or to report the abuse directly to the authorities.
+In such instances it’s advisable to speak with a domestic violence advocate (for more information, visit the National Domestic Violence Hotline) and/or to report the abuse directly to the authorities.

 Speaking up when you don’t know for sure